u4dara/u4dara/README.md

 ✔ A **Software Engineering Graduate** from the **National Institute of Business Management (NIBM)**, Sri Lanka.

+✔ I love learning **Computer Science** and exploring new technologies.

 ✔ Currently learning `TypeScript` and `Next.js` to improve my full-stack development skills.

 ✔ I occasionally write blog articles, check them out on **Medium**